Abigail (actress)

-Abigail Rogan (known mononymously as Abigail; born 23 July 1946) is an English-born former actress particularly of television soap operas and film who was also briefly a vocalist.
+Abigail (known mononymously as Abigail; born 23 July 1948 is an English-born former actress particularly of television soap operas and film who was also briefly a vocalist.

 She emigrated from London in 1968 and became one of Australia's significant sex symbols of the early 1970s, promoted as a sultry blonde siren in the vein of Marilyn Monroe and Brigitte Bardot.

 She appeared in numerous soap operas including, Number 96, Sons and Daughters.
 Family and Friends and Chances.

+Despite having shied away from the spotlight, in 2022 Abigail wrote the foreword to the book Number 96: 50th Anniversary Album.
+In this book it states for the record that her surname is not and never was Rogan.
+It also states that her year of birth is 1948.

 Early life

-Abigail was born in London, England in 1946 to a mother of Ceylonese (now Sri Lankan) and Dutch Burghers descent.
+Abigail was born in London, England in 1948 to a mother of Ceylonese (now Sri Lankan) and Dutch Burghers descent.
 Educated in France, she started her career in her native United Kingdom, appearing in such productions as Robin Hood and the Continental Theatre.
 She arrived in Australia to study civil engineering whilst acting part time, but made a major foray in to show-business when, in 1968, she was given the chance to appear as the female lead in a local theatre production of the British comedy There's a Girl in My Soup.
 She settled in Sydney and appeared in an advert with Phil Silvers and in the TV series Delta.